This tutorial describes the process of setting up SSH Keys for use when logging in to a remote server via SSH.

 Passphrase-less Logins While Still Having a Passphrase

-Earlier in this article we covered passphrases and some of the advantages and disadvantages to using them in your key.
+Earlier in this article, we covered passphrases and some of the advantages and disadvantages of using them in your key.
 It is possible to use your key in such a way that you are not prompted to type it in your passphrase every time you connect to a remote server.

 Now you can use your key several times without having to type in your passphrase every time.